 - Sub states are additional states to modify tickets’ primary states.
 You can toggle waiting substates on for statuses in active columns.
-You can toggle cancelled substates on for statuses in done columns
+You can toggle canceled substates on for statuses in done columns

 - Statuses appear as tiles that can move between columns.
 Use statuses to visualize the workflow.
 During the initial integration, the statuses reflect the statuses in your ticketing system.
-You can edit these statuses to better reflect your workflow.
+Edit these statuses to better reflect your workflow.

 To map or change statuses:

 - Use the waiting and canceled state toggles to update the sub states of ticket statuses in Active and Done columns.
 The waiting toggle indicates the ticket is in a waiting state, during which Queue time actively accrues for that ticket.
 The canceled toggle indicates that ticket resolution was not deployed to production.
 Tickets in the canceled sub-state are excluded from Retrospective report metrics.